Dear Ma and Pa,

 And I will squint to read the fine print – and see your childhood home, the jewellery you got married in, the house I grew up in, the car you took your last drive in – all listed down like a laundry list.
 Like an epic story left to be told by a poor narrator.
 One that will forget that every item on that list is a reflection of your sacrifices, successes and failures, and skip straight to the end.
 And I will read your will and think, what good is the last page of a book, without all the pages before it?

 So let me grab a piece of paper, and attempt to tell you what my inheritance looks like.
 My inheritance lies in your signature biryani recipe.
 In the volumes of poetry in your bookshelf.
 In the jewellery you thought was expensive, but bought anyway because you had a daughter.
 My inheritance lies in your nose.
 Your posture.
 The way you say “hello” when you get a call from work.
 In your views on feminism and your taste in sarees.
-And my inheritance grows every time someone comments, “she’s growing up to be just like you”.
+And my inheritance grows every time someone comments, “she’s turned out to be just like you”.

 But let’s not forget the things that you ensured you didn’t leave behind.
 Like your fear of public speaking.
 Your clumsiness with chopsticks.
 Your inability to swim.
 How you disregard genuine compliments.
 Or how you never pursued a hobby.
 Thank you for keeping them so deep within you, so I could be the kind of person who didn’t inherit anything that held you back.